Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Method

 Then the corresponding pixel $[\hat{u}_{t-1},\hat{v}_{t-1}]$ at time $t-1$ of $[u_t,v_t]$ can be obtained by:

-When the motion $T_{obj}$ of the corresponding dynamic objects is given, the point $P_{t-1}$ can be obtained by Eqs.~\eqref{eqn:projs} and \eqref{eqn:dymotion}.
-However, the motion $T_{obj}$ of the corresponding dynamic objects is regarded as zero under the static environment assumption.
-As the blue/red line in Figure~\ref{fig:overfit} shows, once the projection point $\hat{P_t}$ is on the line $\overline{V_{t-1}P_{t-1}}$, the same matching pixel coordinate $[\hat{u}_{t-1},\hat{v}_{t-1}]$ can be obtained.
-In order to obtain the matching pixel coordinate $[\hat{u}_{t-1},\hat{v}_{t-1}]$, the depth network will give a over-fitting depth prediction $\hat{D_t}$ and obtain the projection point $\hat{P_t}$.
-As illustrated in Figure~\ref{fig:overfit}, the over-fitting depth will be greater or smaller than the ground truth when the dynamic objects have a co-directional or contra-directional motion with regard to the camera.
+Under the static scene assumption, the object motions $T_{obj}$ are all considered as zeros, which is true in most regions.
+In static regions, the consistent depth prediction $D_c$ will lead to the right corresponding pixel in adjacent frames resulting in low self-supervise losses.
+However, in the dynamic regions, minimizing the plain self-supervise loss will lead to inconsistent depth prediction $D_i$.
+As the blue/red line in Figure~\ref{fig:overfit} shows, once the projection point $\hat{P}_t$ from inconsistent depth $D_i$ is on the line $\overline{V_{t-1}P_{t-1}}$, the same matching pixel coordinate $[\hat{u}_{t-1},\hat{v}_{t-1}]$ can be obtained since the camera projection model is a linear function.
+As illustrated in Figure~\ref{fig:overfit}, the inconsistent depth will be greater or smaller than the ground truth according to the motion pattern of the dynamic objects.